DavidAzatyan/KafkaConsumerApp/README.md

 1. PostgreSQL Configuration

-   1. Create PostgreSQL Database
-      Create a PostgreSQL database for the application:
+   1. Create a PostgreSQL database for the application:

       ```
        CREATE DATABASE kafka_consumer_db;